A closer look at what’s in the jar

 To give your baby the best in nutrition and health from the start, you can make your own baby food very simply, from food that you eat every day.
 Not all foods have to be pureed or softened of course.
 Mashed potatoes, as well as many vegetables and fruits may be soft enough on their own for your baby to enjoy.
 It is a great idea to introduce different textures and flavors in your baby’s diet to help encourage them to try new things.
-Commercial baby foods are often one dimensional, and don’t provide adequate variances in the taste and texture to get babies interested.
+Commercial baby foods are often one dimensional, and don’t provide adequate variety in taste and texture to get babies interested.

 Here are some of the basic signals that will show you when your baby is ready to start solids: